ToastHawaii/osm-apps-catalog/docs/docs/README.md

 The app is licensed under the [GNU Affero General Public License v3.0](https://github.com/ToastHawaii/osm-apps-catalog/blob/main/LICENSE).
 The [code](https://github.com/ToastHawaii/osm-apps-catalog) is free for use, copying and modification if you publish under the same license.

+## Privacy Policy
+The OSM Apps Catalog does not store personal user data.

+For anonymized usage statistics, the project uses [GoatCounter](https://www.goatcounter.com/), a privacy-friendly analytics service.
+No personally identifiable information is collected. ([Check collected usage data](https://osm-apps.goatcounter.com/?hl-period=month&group=day))

+Some information provided by the user's browser (such as language or platform) may be used locally to improve the user experience.
+This data is processed within the browser and is not stored or transmitted to external servers (except for anonymized analytics as described above).

 ## Disclaimer

 OpenStreetMap and OSM is a trademark of the OpenStreetMap Foundation, and is used with their permission.
 This project are not endorsed by or affiliated with the [OpenStreetMap Foundation](https://osmfoundation.org/).